-RLCFGs are obviously never larger than general CFGs, and they can be asymptotically smaller.
-For example, the size $g_{rl}^*$ of the smallest RLCFG that generates $T$ is in \(O(\delta \log(n/\delta))\), where \(\delta\) is a measure of repetitiveness based on substring complexity~\cite{raskhodnikova2013sublinear,KNP23}, but such a bound does not always hold for the size $g^*$ of the smallest grammar.
-The maximum stretch between $g^*$ and $g_{rl}^*$ is $O(\log n)$, as we can replace a rule $A \rightarrow B^s$ by $O(\log s)$ classic CFG rules.
+RLCFGs are never larger than general CFGs, and they can be asymptotically smaller.
+For example, the size $g_{rl}^*$ of the smallest RLCFG that generates $T$ is in \(O(\delta \log\frac{n\log|\Sigma|}{\delta\log n})\), where \(\delta\) is a measure of repetitiveness based on substring complexity~\cite{raskhodnikova2013sublinear,KNP23}, but such a bound does not always hold for the size $g^*$ of the smallest grammar.
+The maximum stretch between $g^*$ and $g_{rl}^*$ is $O(\log n)$, as we can replace each rule $A \rightarrow B^s$ by $O(\log s)$ CFG rules.

-In this paper, we denote the size of an RLCFG $G$ as \(g_{rl} = |G|\).
-To maintain the invariant that the grammar tree has size $g_{rl}+1$ nodes, we represent rules $A \rightarrow B^s$ as a node labeled $A$ with two children: the first is $B$ and the second is a special leaf $B^{[s-1]}$, denoting $s-1$ repetitions of $B$.
+We denote the size of an RLCFG $G$ as \(g_{rl} = |G|\).
+To maintain the invariant that the grammar tree has $g_{rl}+1$ nodes, we represent rules $A \rightarrow B^s$ as a node labeled $A$ with two children: the first is $B$ and the second is a special leaf $B^{[s-1]}$, denoting $s-1$ repetitions of $B$.